danielracz/gradsim/README.md

-# Gradient representations in ReLU networks as similarity function
+# Gradient representations in ReLU networks as similarity functions

 by
 Dániel Rácz and